Email: ekbladow@msu.edu

 Office: C540 Wells Hall

 I am a fifth-year PhD candidate in the department of mathematics at Michigan State University.
 I am a student of Professor Jeffrey Schenker.
-My research is in mathematical physics and disordered systems.
+My research is in mathematical physics with a focus on open quantum systems and disorder.

 with E. Moreno-Nadales & L. Pathirana.

-2. Reducibility Theory and Ergodic Theorems for Homogeneous Repeated Quantum Interactions, arXiv:2406.10982,
+[2] Reducibility Theory and Ergodic Theorems for Statistically Homogeneous Repeated Quantum Interactions, arXiv:2406.10982,

 with J. Schenker.